World Snooker Championship 2024 FAQ

 There is a full bar available, and also a few pop up stalls that sell coffee and soft drinks.
 There is also a merchandising stall selling ear pieces, t-shirts, cues etc.

-Please note that you are not allowed to take alcoholic drinks into the theatre - generally only tea/coffee cups with lids on, and soft drink bottles.
+Please note that you are now allowed to take alcoholic drinks into the theatre in a recyclable plastic pint glass as well as tea/coffee cups with lids on, and soft drink bottles.

 Can I enter / exit the theatre during a session?